 Hot Flashes – An Ayurvedic View and Management

-In Ayurveda, Hot Flashes are one of symptoms of menopause.
-Although it is hot, it happens due to Vata imbalance approaching Vata stage in life.
+In Ayurveda, Hot Flashes are one of the symptoms of menopause.
+Although it is hot, it happens due to Vata imbalance approaching the Vata stage in life.
 If Pitta Dosha has accumulated over the years, hot flashes are likely to be more frequent, more intense, and more irritating.